Silverplate: Initial experiments

-"Thin Man" plutonium gun test casings at Wendover Army Air Field.
+"Thin Man" plutonium gun test casings at Muroc Army Air Field.
 Casing designs for "Fat Man" bombs are seen in the background.
 The tow truck was used to lower bombs into a pit for loading into the aircraft.

 The USAAF sent instructions to its Army Air Forces Materiel Command at Wright Field, Ohio, on 30 November 1943 for a highly classified B-29 modification project.
 The Manhattan Project would deliver full-sized mockups of the weapons shapes to Wright Field by mid-December, where Army Air Forces Materiel Command would modify an aircraft and deliver it for use in bomb flight testing at Muroc Army Air Field in California.
 B-29-5-BW 42-6259 (referred to as the "Pullman airplane" from an internal code name assigned it by the Engineering Division of Army Air Forces Materiel Command) was delivered to the 468th Bombardment Group at Smoky Hill Army Airfield in Kansas on 30 November 1943 and was flown to Wright Field on 2 December.

 Modifications to the bomb bays of 42-6259 were extensive and time-consuming.
 Its four 12 ft bomb bay doors and the fuselage section between the bays were removed and a single 33 ft bomb bay configured.
 The length of the initial gun-type bomb shape was approximately 17 ft, necessitating that it be carried in the aft bomb bay, with some of its length protruding into the forward bay.
 The implosion-type bomb was mounted in the forward bay.
 New bomb suspensions and bracing were attached for both shape types, and separate twin-release mechanisms were mounted in each bay, using modified glider tow-cable attach-and-release mechanisms.